antzGames/Godot-Universal-Settings-Plugin/README.md

 The source code is well documented, so if you need to change the default settings on the first time a user plays your game then this is the file you need to modify.

-Keep in mind that settings in this file will superceed any project settings.
+Keep in mind that settings in this file will supersede any project settings.
 An example of this is the window resolution or window mode.

 ## How to delete my saved settings